adamtrobbins/tristan-mp-v2/README.md

 ### Branch policy

-To prevent `v2` from growing to become the Lovecraftian monster it once was we highly encourage both users and developers to follow the guidlines on branching politics.
+To prevent `v2` from growing to become the Lovecraftian monster it once was we highly encourage both users and developers to follow the guidlines on branching policies.

 * For development:
     * all the new features shall be added to `dev/<feature>` branch;